 Food & Culture Highlights

-Food in Boat trip from Cala Ratjada to the Eastern Side of Majorca USD 34 reflects regional produce and neighbourhood traditions.
+Food in Vineyard with Wine Tasting, River Cruise and Lunch in the Douro Valley USD 116 reflects regional produce and neighbourhood traditions.
 Markets offer quick tastings, while casual eateries and bakeries keep schedules flexible.

 Consider a short food walk to sample local staples, sweets, or street snacks.
 Reserve popular spots early for weekends and arrive mid-week for calmer dining rooms.